uwcsc/Unix-101/README.md

 After it's done installing, let's use the command, but I won't spoil the surprise!

+> :apple: For MacOS, you'll be using a program called [Homebrew](https://brew.sh/) to install programs.
+The command you'll use is `brew install` to install programs, but I won't cover how to install Homebrew here.

 ### Your command history (history) :book:

 To see the history of the commands you've run, use the `history command`.